andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 ### Key Tasks
-- [x]  Aggregate your data so it’s useful and accessible.
+- [x]  Determine the best way to share your findings.
-- [x]  Organize and format your data.
+- [x]  Create effective data visualizations.
-- [x]  Perform calculations.
+- [x]  Present your findings.
-- [x]  Identify trends and relationships.
+- [x]  Ensure your work is accessible.

 ### Deliverable
+- [x]  Supporting visualizations and key findings.

+## 🎭 The 'Act' Phase

+### Key Tasks
+- [x]  Create your portfolio.
+- [x]  Add your case study.
+- [x]  Practice presenting your case study to a friend or family member.

+### Deliverable
-- [x]  A summary of your analysis.
+- [x]  Your top three recommendations are based on your analysis.